jazbl/articles/README.md

 # articles

-This is a React front-end along with a simple Node api.
+This is a React front-end along with a simple Node API.